freeyland/e2c/README.md

 ### When importing a db

-Use the absolute path to your file.
-There is also a bug on Mac that you cannot hib the back button.
+Use the absolute path to your file!

 ### What folders are not synced